PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 - **Easier coding:** <br>Problem of the navigation is reduced to immutable collection manipulation.
 - **Better separation of concerns: UI x Model** (riverpod offers this feature too): <br>
   Whole app state management (including navigation) can be developed and tested in Dart environment.
 Without typing a single flutter widget.
-- **Small codebase:** <br>This example consists of only 150 lines of the generic code (which can be used in other app) and 150 lines of the app specific code.
+- **Small codebase:** <br>This example consists of only 150 lines of the generic code (which can be used in other app) and 150 lines of the app-specific code.

 ## Source code